 EITC, the Earned Income Tax Credit, sometimes called EIC or Earned Income Credit is a refundable tax credit.
-Meaning, EITC can reduce the federal tax to zero and any left over credit is refunded.
+Meaning, EITC can reduce the federal tax to zero and any unused credit is refunded.
 But, workers must file a tax return to get the credit even if their income is below the filing requirement.
 To qualify, workers must have taxable income from working for someone or from running a business or farm.

-1Source: EITC Calendar Year Report, December 2012
+1¹Source: EITC Calendar Year Report, December 2013

 ²Center on Budget and Policy Priorities, Earned Income Tax Credit, Overpayment and Error Issues, April 19, 2011

 Basic EITC Eligibility Requirements

 Determining eligibility for EITC is complicated.
 You must make over 20 separate determinations.
 This tool kit presents the basic qualifiers.
 Refer to the EITC Home Page on irs.gov IRS for more detailed information.

 EITC Income Limits, Maximum Credit Amounts, and Tax Law Updates

 Income and family size determine the amount of the EITC.
 The income amounts and the amount of EITC are adjusted for inflation each year.